cairo-robotics/cairo_simulator/README.md

 `pip3 install -e ./`

+Note that for some versions of Python, the igraph install will need to be compiled.
+You might have to install the below system dependencies:

+`sudo apt install build-essential python-dev libxml2 libxml2-dev zlib1g-dev bison flex automake autoconf`

 # Running the Simulator
 Unlike Gazebo, this is not a standalone executable program but rather is a foundation upon which a simulator can be created.
 The sawyer_test.py file contains a fairly minimal example showing how to use this package, initializing the simulator, a robot, and an object in the world.